almadireddy/artecaImporter/README.md

 `python importPrep.py path/to/journal/issue/`

+## Dependencies

-You need to have BeautifulSoup installed and in the path or environment (for parsing html/xml)
+You need to have all these dependencies installed and in the path or the local python environment.

+- The BeautifulSoup library for parsing html/xml

     `pip install beautifulsoup4`

+- lxml, to allow BeautifulSoup to parse XML

+    `pip install lxml`

+- The libmagic library, a dependency for python-magic

+    `brew install libmagic` on OSX with homebrew

+- The python-magic library for file-type detection

+    `pip install python-magic`

 ## Notes

 Here is what it does:
 - first, find the suppl folder
-- if that folder exists, go into the .suppl folder, lowercase all the href attributes
+- if that folder exists, go into the .suppl folder, lowercase all the href attributes, save them into a list
+- open up the xml file for that article, to get all the fields for the new xml file
 - then create the folder directory according to that href
 - move all the files inside suppl/ into that newly created folder
+- for all the links, create the appropriate location tags based on file type
-- delete suppl/ folder, which was emptied with that move.
+- delete suppl/ folder, which was emptied with that move
+- write and save the new xml file and the edited .suppl file